He was a soldier, a prisoner, a runaway, and eventually… a Cherokee. Not by blood, but by bond.

 That might be the most honest legacy of all.

-History isn’t always about empires or battles.
+History isn’t always about empires or battles or the grand sweep of nations.
 Sometimes, it’s about the quiet, stubborn lives of people who didn’t fit neatly into either side.
 People who crossed lines, married across cultures, and tried to listen more than they spoke.

 Sources: